sideeffects/HoudiniEngineSample/README.md

 Welcome to the Houdini Engine Sample Application.

 This app is intended for studios to use as reference and inspiration when writing Houdini integrations for their own DCC application or game engine.
-Overtime we hope to update the project with code samples to handle use-cases such as working with multiparms, heightfields, leveraging PDG and more.
+Over time we hope to update the project with code samples to handle use cases such as working with multiparms, heightfields, leveraging PDG and more.

 ### Documentation